DamianDunajski/connect-4-game/rest-service/README.md

-# Connect 4 game - rest service
+# Connect 4 game: rest service

 This module provides HTTP service which exposes REST API for the game.